fbgallet/roam-extension-find-replace/README.md

 # Find & Replace, Search in page or graph, block <=> page converter and other bulk operations

-__Search in page with an instant highlighting of the matching words, **search in graph** with plain text or references extraction, **Find & Replace* any string of character by another, in selection, page or whole graph (with great caution), with complete regex support.__
-__Bulk operations: convert block to page, or page to block, change format of selected blocks, prepend or append some string, extract highlighted strings...__
+ Way more than a simple Find & Replace, here a the main features currently available:
+### - 🆕 [Search in page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-page) with an instant highlighting
+### - 🆕 [Search in graph](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-the-whole-graph) with plain text or block references extraction
+### - [Find & Replace](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#--find--replace-or-in-the-whole-graph) in blocks selection, page, workspace or whole graph, with complete regex support.
+### - 🆕 [Extract highlights](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-extract-highlights-in-selection-or-page-command-in-the-command-palette-extract-only-the-highlighted-strings-and-add-an-alias-to-the-original-block) in selection or page, and other advanced extraction features.
+### - 🆕 [Bulk change format](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) of selected blocks (header, alignment, view, case)
+### - [Bulk append/prepend](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) strings, ie. at the beginning or/and at the end of a set of selected blocks.
+### - 🆕 [Block <=> Page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-page--block-conversion) conversion, replacing in bulk their references.

 ### Update to v.2: november 18th 2022 [See changelog here for an overview of updates and new features](https://github.com/fbgallet/roam-extension-find-replace/blob/main/CHANGELOG.md) 🆕